 Bon Voyage Restaurant

 Browns Socialhouse offers one of the larger patios in town with partially covered and uncovered sections.
-The heaters are hot, the taps are cold, and they’re serving up all of your favourite dishes, so stop by to say hi and stay a while on the patio.
+The heaters are hot, the taps are cold, and they’re serving up all of your favourite dishes, so stop by to say hi and stay a while.

 Cimo Mediterranean Grill

 Cimos, as it’s affectionately called by locals, has a beautiful little patio located at the front of the restaurant.
-They worked hard to ensure the patio was well heated so they could open it to customers after the long weekend.
-Head to Cimos to enjoy homemade pasta and other savoury Mediterranean dishes patio-style.
+They’ve worked hard to ensure the patio is well heated so they could open it to customers after the Easter long weekend.
+So head to Cimos to enjoy homemade pasta and other savoury Mediterranean dishes patio-style.

 CrossRoads Brewing & Distillery

 If you want to enjoy craft beer with your patio experience, head to CrossRoads Brewing & Distillery.
-They have already fully set-up their large outdoor patio overlooking George Street in the heart of the downtown.
+Their already large outdoor patio overlooking George Street in the heart of the downtown has been expanded so there’s even more room for guests.
 Heaters and propane fuelled fire pit tables will keep you warm and large canopies will keep you dry during spring showers.
 Grab your favourite pizza, sandwich, or salad to pair with your craft beer of choice.

 Earls is a popular spot in Prince George year-round and its patio is always hopping in the summer.
 It’s not quite summer weather yet, but the uncovered section of the patio is open and staff are ready to serve you all of your favourite brunch, lunch, and dinner items.
-Management are still working on finding out if the covered section can be opened to customers.
+Management are working on finding out if the covered section can be opened to customers.
+In the meantime, they’ve se-up a pop-up tent patio in their parking lot.

 As the days get warmer, you might find yourself having more ice cream cravings.
 And if you like to support locally made products, then Frozen Paddle is for you.
 They serve up small-batch uniquely flavoured ice cream options they produce in Prince George, including limited release flavours like toasted coconut and apple pie, along with a couple of dairy-free options.